bastienboutonnet/sheetwork/CONTRIBUTING.md

 pytests tests/
 ```

 ## Wow you're still reading!?
-Thanks a lot for taking the time to make sheetload better!
+Thanks a lot for taking the time to make sheetwork better!

 Thanks for your interest in contributing.
 I really appreciate it and I hope those guidelines don't sound too much.